web-dave/webdave.de/src/assets/posts/route_types.md

 #### standard routes

-These is the most known rout types.
+These are the most known rout types.
 Nothing special.

 ```js
 [